Monteagle is the gateway to the South Cumberland, with access directly from I-24 and the largest variety of restaurants and shopping.

 Fiery Gizzard Trail, a 2-day Adventure

 Ranked as one of the top 25 backpacking trails in the United States by Backpacker magazine, "The Gizz" features cascading streams, numerous waterfalls, panoramic overlooks, extremely rocky gorges, gentle slopes and lush woodlands.
-Use either the Fiery Gizzard North or Fiery Gizzard South trailheads to begin this adventure!
+Use either the Fiery Gizzard State Park's North or South trailheads to begin this adventure!

 Tracy City